barbaracalderon/notes-on-javascript/11_JS_OVERVIEW.md

 _A thread is a set of instructions that is executed in the computer CPU.
 It's where our code is executed in the machine processor._

-"Concurrency model" is how the Javascript Engine handles multiple tasks happening at the same time.
+"Concurrency Model" is how the Javascript Engine handles multiple tasks happening at the same time.

-Why would we need that the "concurrency model"?
+Why would we need the "concurrency model"?

 Because **Javascript runs in one single-thread**, so it can only do **one thing at a time**.